Metal Black (video game): Release

 Metal Black was released in arcades in November 1991.
 Prior to launch, it was showcased in a playable state to attendees at the 1991 Amusement Machine Show.
 The game ran on Taito's F1 System hardware, using expansion chips that allowed special graphical effects.
 A version named after Hori titled Metal Black: Tarabar Edition was created for internal use at Taito and not released for arcades, featuring only three stages and different music, as well as a new "extra stage" and more difficult enemy patterns.
 An album containing music from the game was co-published exclusively in Japan by Scitron and Pony Canyon in January 21, 1992.
 The title was later ported to the Sega Saturn by Ving and published only in Japan on May 24, 1996 under the "Arcade Gears" budget line.
 It has since been included as part of the Taito Legends 2 compilation for Microsoft Windows, PlayStation 2 and Xbox in 2006.
-The original arcade version is planned to be included as part of the Taito Egret II mini console.
+The original arcade version was included as part of the Taito Egret II Mini dedicated console in 2022.
 In 2012, a compilation album containing its soundtrack, as well as the music from Gun Frontier and Dino Rex was released by SuperSweep in Japan.
+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in November 2022.